<i>COSTA DE LLANES</i><i>ASTURIAS</i>

 You can swim

-Experience in F4 winds and waves of over 1 meter
+Experience in F4 winds and waves of about 1 meter

 Launching and landing on a suitable beach in waves of ca. 1m